entanmo/etm-developer/docs/skill/upos/index.en-US.md

 ### Transaction Fees for Each Round

 Apart from block reward , En -Tan - Mo incentivizes participants with transaction fees.
-The active participants of each round will be given a proportional share of transaction fees. (see more details in reward and bonus system).
+The miners of each round will be given a proportional share of transaction fees in proportion to their contributions. (see more details in reward and bonus system).